Last Updated on November 8, 2023 by Maryam Siddiqui

 10 Portuguese habits I adopted living in Portugal

-While I’ve drastically changed the way I used to spend my days before moving to this country, there are 10 striking Portuguese habits I adopted over time.
+While I’ve drastically changed how I used to spend my days before moving to this country, there are 10 striking Portuguese habits I adopted over time.
 Take a look at what I mean:

 1. Saying bom dia to everyone